 Tip 1: Lock down your profile

-Before you start tweaking what personal information your friends can see, start by checking your Facebook profile is private, rather than public.
+Before you start tweaking what personal information your friends can see, check your Facebook profile is private, rather than public.

 Click the drop-down arrow at the top right, select Settings and click Privacy from the options on the right.
 Look for Who can see your future posts? and click Edit.